syncfusion-content/uwp-docs/uwp/TreeGrid/Editing.md

 ### Entering into edit mode

 You can enter into edit mode by pressing &lt;kbd&gt;F2&lt;/kbd&gt; key or clicking (touch also supported) the cell.
-You can allow users to edit the cell in single click (OnTap) or double click (OnDoubleTab) by setting [SfTreeGrid.EditTrigger](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_EditTrigger) property.
+You can allow users to edit the cell in single click (OnTap) or double click (OnDoubleTap) by setting [SfTreeGrid.EditTrigger](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_EditTrigger) property.

 {% tabs %}
 {% highlight xaml %}